 The priority will be to provide replacement homes lost due to the construction of HS2 utilising short term opportunities for infill development in the estate if necessary.
-Potentially 188 homes would be demolished on Regent's Park Estate (required to widen the railway cutting) and a further 153 are immediately adjacent to the construction zone.
+Potentially 191 188 homes would be demolished on Regent's Park Estate (required to widen the railway cutting) and a further 153 are immediately adjacent to the construction zone.
+Further work is needed by HS2 and Camden to consider the implications of construction on these blocks.
 The HS2 Hybrid Bill process will determine the impact and appropriate mitigation for these adjacent blocks if it is demonstrated that they are affected.
-If these blocks are redeveloped, figure 4.8 and the inset plan illustrate the potential layout of re-provided housing.
+If these blocks are redeveloped, figure 4.6 4.8 and the inset plan illustrate the potential layout of re-provided housing.
 There are limited opportunities for infill within the estate, therefore opportunities for infill in the wider area outside Regents Park Estate will also be investigated.